SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 Make sure `builder.Services.ConfigureDPoPTokensForScheme(JwtBearerDefaults.AuthenticationScheme);` in the `program.cs` file of the `Notes.API` project is uncommented.

-You'll also want to uncomment
+You'll also want to uncomment the following lines of code in the `NoteController` which is housed in the `Notes.API` project:

 ```csharp
   var proofToken = Request.GetDPoPProofToken();